-Dr. Mitch received the Department of Commerce Bronze Medal Award for Superior Federal Service in 2004.
+Dr. Mitch is a Fellow of the American Association of Physicists in Medicine (AAPM).
+He received the Department of Commerce Bronze Medal Award for Superior Federal Service in 2004.
 He, along with three of his NIST Physics Laboratory colleagues, received a Federal Laboratory Consortium Award for Excellence in Technology Transfer in 2000.
 Mitch also received a NIST Measurement Services award in 1999.

 Radiation Physics Division